Real Name | Candace Owens |

 Fact Sheet

-• How old is Candace Owens?
+- What is Candace Owens's age?
 Candace Owens is 34 years old

-• Which school did Candace Owens go to?
-Candace Owens attended University of Rhode Island
+- Where did Candace Owens go to school?
+Candace Owens is a graduate of University of Rhode Island

 FAQ